flasheater/haste-server/README.md

 To use memcached storage you must install the `memcache` package via npm

 `npm install memcache`

+and in your package manager of choice.
+In Ubuntu for example

+`sudo apt-get install memcached`

 Once you've done that, your config section should look like: